 The Patra Passage was an interactive art-based project that experimented with a cycle of giving and receiving.
 The passage centers on the giving of 108 hand-built ceramic vessels to participants who own them and then re-gift them to others of their choosing.
 The project took several years of production and several more for the participatory aspects.
 The giftism cycle began in 2013 and continued for one year with each bowl presented and received at least three times.
 It created a community of 501 participants from five continents, eleven countries and forty states.
 At the end of their circulation, the Patra bowls were returned and exhibited at the Museum of Glass in Tacoma, Washington in 2015.
-After exhibition, to keep the cycle continuing, the vessels were sold and proceeds given to Save the Children.
+After exhibition, to continue the giving cycle, the vessels were sold and $50,000 in proceeds were given to Save the Children and the Museum of Glass.
+To learn more, continue reading below and view the Patra Passage documentary film by Derek Klein.

 The word patra refers to the name of alms bowls that monks carry in various cultures to receive their portion for the day, an act that creates an understanding of interdependence with community and openness to the cycle of receiving and giving.
 The word’s origin in Sanskrit translates as “the vessel that never goes empty”.
 Whatever is received in the bowl is enough for the day, a reminder of the offerings of the present moment.